 Facilities that are assessed as impaired are subject to a recoverability test.
-Specific provisions are recognised as the difference between the carrying value of the exposure and the present value of future cash flows, discounted using the original effective interest rate.
+Specific provisions are calculated in accordance with Australian Accounting Standards and are recognised as the difference between the carrying value of the exposure and the present value of future cash flows, discounted using the original effective interest rate.